 One of the solutions to this is to change the settings so that your computer screen never actually enters into sleep mode.

-If you’d prefer not to have to enter any credentials at all on startup, you can enable the Windows 10 Auto Login feature.
+If you’d prefer not to enter any credentials on startup, you can enable the Windows 10 Auto Login feature.

 The goal is to change the power and sleep timers so that the computer never locks after a certain amount of time passes.

-While this doesn’t directly disable the auto-lock feature, it works well enough if you don’t want your computer to auto-lock.
+While this doesn’t directly disable the auto-lock feature, it works well enough if your computer doesn’t want to auto-lock.